 Determine whether the licensee’ corrective actions have been effective in resolving primary and backup ANS problems.

-The ANS PI measures reliability of the offsite ANS.
+Note: The ANS PI measures reliability of the offsite ANS.
 Performance above the green/white band threshold (94 percent) is in the licensee response band.
-For systems operating in the licensee response band, with a validated testing program (i.e., validated through this inspection procedure) corrective actions should be assumed to be effective Because a licensee’s ANS PI is in the “Green Band” does not mean the system operability is meeting its design reliability.
+For systems operating in the licensee response band, with a validated testing program (i.e., validated through this inspection procedure) corrective actions should be assumed to be effective.
+Because a licensee’s ANS PI is in the “Green Band” does not mean the system operability is meeting its design reliability.
 For example, an ANS with 100 sirens could have an ANS PI of 95 percent reliability (in the licensee response band) and have some sirens that never work.
 An individual siren not being available for a continuous period of 4 months or for more than 30 percent over a period of 12 months may indicate inadequate and/or delayed corrective actions.

 03.03 Requirements for Non-Siren ANS Systems.